ItsYeWolfie/javascript-concepts/README.md

 ---

-## EXECUTION CONTEXT AND THE CALL STACK
+#### EXECUTION CONTEXT

-### What is an execution context?
+#### What is an execution context?

-After compilation, a so-called global execution context is created for the top-level code (code that is not inside any function), after that is finished, the execution of top-level code inside global EC happens, and only then does the execution of functions happens while waiting for callbacks. (e.x: click event callback)

-Exactly one global execution context (EC) happens, that is for top-level code.
-But, an execution context is created per each function. (for each function call, a new execution context is created)
+In JavaScript, an execution context is an abstract concept that represents the environment in which the JavaScript code is executed.
+It determines the value of the `this` keyword and the variables that are accessible within a given piece of code.

+There are two types of execution contexts: **global** and **local**.

+A global execution context is created when the JavaScript interpreter starts executing your code.
+It applies to the entire script and is associated with the global object (`window` in the case of a web browser).
+Any variables or functions declared in the global context are attached to the global object and are therefore accessible from anywhere in the script.

+A local execution context is created whenever a function is called.
+It is associated with the function and the arguments that are passed to the function.
+Any variables or functions declared within the function are only accessible within the function's execution context.
+When the function finishes executing, its local execution context is destroyed and the interpreter returns to the previous execution context.

+The execution context also includes a reference to the outer environment, which is the context in which the current context was created.
+This allows nested functions to access variables and functions declared in their parent contexts.

-### What's inside an execution context?
+**What's inside an execution context?**

-- Variable environment:
+- Variable environments:
-  - let,
+  - `let`,
-  - const,
+  - `const`,
-  - var declarations,
+  - `var` declarations,
-  - functions,
+  - `functions`,
-  - arguments object (not in arrow functions)),
+  - `arguments` object (not in arrow functions)),
 - The scope chain,
 - `this` keyword (not in arrow functions)
   All of this is generated during the "creation phase", right before execution.

-Arrow functions don't have the arguments object & this keyword, they can instead use them from their closest regular function parent.
+Arrow functions don't have the `arguments` object & `this` keyword, they can instead use them from their closest regular function parent.

 ```javascript
 const name = 'ItsYeWolfie';